 Centrifuge bacteria at 3500 x g for 10 min, and re-suspend the pelleted bacteria in 1 mL of sterile phosphate buffered saline (PBS).
 Subsequently wash the bacteria with sterile PBS 2 times, and finally re-suspend the bacteria in 1.1 mL of 4 % (w/v) polyvinylpyrrolidone40 (PVP40) solution in PBS.

 Vortex this bacterial suspension and dilute 100 µL of the suspension in 900 µL of sterile PBS in a cuvette for OD620 measurement.
 Adjust the concentration of the bacterial suspension with PVP40 solution.
-Check by quantitative culture of 10-fold serial dilutions as below: transfer 100 µL of the bacterial suspension to a 96 well-plate and serially dilute by transferring 10 µL aliquots of the suspension into 90 µL of sterile PBS.
-Plate duplicate 10 µL aliquots of the undiluted and diluted suspensions on mannitol salt agar-2 (MSA-2) plates, incubate the plates at 37°C overnight, count the colonies and calculate the numbers of bacteria (colony-forming units.
-CFU).
+This is the “Bacteria-only” suspension.

 Biomaterials can be freely chosen to mix with bacterial suspension.
 In the present study, commercial polystyrene (PS) microspheres (blue fluorescent, 10 µm) are used.
-Centrifuge the microspheres at 1000 x g, discard the supernatant and re-suspend the microspheres 1:1 in l suspension in PVP40 solution to form suspension.
+To generate a Bacteria-Microspheres suspension, centrifuge the microspheres for 1 min at 1000 x g, room temperature, discard the supernatant and re-suspend the microspheres in the “Bacteria-only” suspension (in PVP40 solution) Bacteria-Microspheres.

+In order to inject approximately equal doses of bacteria in the presence and in the absence of microspheres, the concentration of Bacteria-Microspheres suspension needs to be two thirds of the concentration of the “Bacteria-only” suspension (without microspheres).
+This is achieved by diluting the Bacteria-Microspheres suspension with 0.5 volume of PVP40 solution “Bacteria-only”.
 Mix the suspensions by vortexing.

-In order to inject approximately equal doses of bacteria in the presence and in the absence of microspheres, adjust the concentration of the “bacteria-only” suspension (without microspheres) approximately to be 1.5 times higher than that of bacteria-microspheres suspension.
-Of note, this ratio has been assessed for S. aureus.
+Of note, this ratio (two thirds) has been assessed for S. aureus.
 It is also appropriate for S. epidermidis, but it is advised to check whether this ratio also applies to other bacterial species and other sizes (than 10 µm) or shapes of biomaterials (than microspheres) to be injected.

+Check the concentration of the “Bacteria-only” and Bacteria-Microspheres suspension by quantitative culture of 10-fold serial dilutions as below: transfer 100 µL of the suspensions to a 96 well-plate and serially dilute by transferring 10 µL aliquots of the suspension into 90 µL of sterile PBS.
+Plate duplicate 10 µL aliquots of the undiluted and diluted suspensions on agarose plates, incubate the plates at 37°C overnight, count the colonies and calculate the numbers of bacteria (colony-forming units.
+CFU).

 Breeding, harvesting and maintenance of zebrafish embryos